 In a cardiac emergency, early recognition, quick response and expert care are vital to ensure the best outcome.
-Both accredited chest pain centers, Wesley Medical Center and Wesley Woodlawn Hospital & ER offer some of the most advanced cardiac care and cardiology services available in south-central Kansas.
+Wesley Medical Center and Wesley Woodlawn Hospital & ER offer some of the most advanced cardiac care and cardiology services available in Kansas.

 Both hospitals provide a wide array of cardiology services, caring for you from initial diagnosis and treatment to rehab and recovery.
 Our cardiologists have years of experience diagnosing and treating various heart conditions ranging from hypertension to heart attacks.
 All of Wesley’s cardiac units provide constant electronic monitoring and are staffed by nurses who are specially trained in the care of cardiac patients.

-Wesley’s cardiology services feature a range of specialty units, designed to provide expert care for our cardiac patients:
+Wesley’s cardiology services feature a wide range of specialty units, designed to provide expert care for its cardiac patients:

 - The most seriously ill patients stay in the coronary care unit, which features 26 beds, state-of-the-art equipment and a high level of staffing.